miguelgondu/blog_hugo/content/posts/2026-01-11/loading-experimental-data-using-hive-partitioning.md

 This blogpost showed you that structuring your experimental results by using the variables in your design matrix allows you to easily load them up using `duckdb`.

-It's important to note that you could also be storing your experiment's results using tools like `mlflow` or `wandb` (which are tailored for Machine Learning workflows).
-But I imagine this tutorial is useful when you're storing results locally in your HPC and then analyzing them.
+It's important to note that you could also be storing your experiment's results using tools like [`mlflow`](https://mlflow.org/) or [`wandb`](https://wandb.ai/site/) (which are tailored for Machine Learning workflows).
+But I imagine this tutorial is useful when you're storing results locally in your High-Performance Cluster (HPC) and then analyzing them.